Bausch & Stroebel Filling Line EM Upgrades

 Creative Strategies

-Leveraging our deep expertise in isolated filling technology, our team worked closely with stakeholders and system manufacturers to ensure the seamless integration of both hardware and software upgrades.
+Leveraging my deep expertise in isolated filling technology, I worked closely with stakeholders and system manufacturers to ensure the seamless integration of both hardware and software upgrades.
 Due to constraints in the Client's manufacturing schedule, the project was divided into two phases to ensure minimal disruption to operations.

 Phase I focused on laying the groundwork while maintaining compliance with the Client's change management system.
-All activities were meticulously documented, reviewed, and approved to ensure a controlled execution.
 This phase primarily involved cabling and hardware installation to achieve a rough-in state.
 The infrastructure was put in place, but final process connections and wiring terminations were deferred.
 This approach preserved the validated state of the system and ensured uninterrupted functionality of the isolator/filler.

 Phase II involved the completion of the project.
 The scope included: